nwge-games/sbs2024/README.md

 The following is a list of additions compared to the original Shitting Bricks Simulator 2022.

 * Logo Screen.
-Now repping the "qeaml & domi9 Studios" brand!
+Now repping the "Nwge Game Studio" brand!
 * Improved Title Screen.
 Screensaver much?
 * Improved Graphics.
 Now with real textures!
 * Balance Changes.
 Now with real lube!